Future of eCommerce in India: How dynamics will Change in the Next 5 Years

 A customer is a king.
 And, exceptional customer service is the key on which Indian online customer thrives on.
 SMEs can learn from the big players like Amazon and Walmart to keep customer service at the fore.
 Customer service along with co-operation from the government will take eCommerce to another level in India.

 AI and AR

 Before making a purchase, customers often have certain queries and qualms.
 Therefore, eCommerce businesses and websites have already started offering 24*7 live chat support that provides instant solutions.
 Chat support has become a necessity for websites.
 But, AI-powered chatbots will be even smarter.
 The real-time engagement will help in generating more revenue and brand reputation.

 Augmented reality is becoming more integrated into eCommerce.
 The applications of AR will prove to bridge the gap between physical and digital experiences.
 AR includes Chatbots.
 They provide an instant solution to customer problems and swiftly take them through the sales funnel.

-When it comes to eCommerce, logistics is really important.
+When it comes to eCommerce, logistics are really important.
 Enabling a more powerful system for shipment and tracking is the need of the hour.
 The users and sellers both want to cut down the logistics costs.
 The choice of courier partner profoundly impacts the eCommerce businesses.
 Hence, the courier recommendation engine shall rule the future.
 They help you find the most appropriate courier partner by analyzing them on various metrics such as delivery time, reverse pickups, shipping charges, etc.

 The next 5 years will not witness an end to the brick and mortar shops.
-But, there will be a few twists and turns. eCommerce will improve and grow as per the best interests of the shoppers.
+But, there will be a few twists and turns. eCommerce will improve and grow in the best interests of the shoppers.
 The use of AI, chatbots, social media platforms, etc. will contribute to the development of eCommerce to another level.

 All these trends will dominate the next 5 years.
 As an eCommerce seller, how many out of these are you prepared for?
 Understand the pros and cons of each of them before you begin to adapt!